obonaventure/cnp3/book/transport/tcp.rst

 .. index:: TCP self clocking

-To understand this problem better, let us consider the scenario shown in the figure below, where a server (`A`) attached to a `10 Mbps` link is sending TCP segments to a laptop (`C`) attached to a `2 Mbps` link.
+To understand this problem better, let us consider the scenario shown in the figure below, where a server (`A`) attached to a `10 Mbps` link is sending TCP segments to another computer (`C`) through a path that contains a `2 Mbps` link.

 .. figure:: svg/tcp-2mbps.png
    :align: center